Summer Occupational Therapy and English Program for International Students and Therapists

-The Summer Occupational Therapy and English (SOTE) program is a four-week continuing education workshop designed for international occupational therapists who are considering applying to, or have already been admitted to, the Division’s MA-I or MA-II Master’s programs.
-(Admitted students may choose to participate in this summer session prior to the start of their fall semester).
-This program will serve as an introduction to occupational therapy (OT) practice in the United States and provide the opportunity for students to strengthen the English fluency and proficiency needed to succeed at the master’s degree graduate level.
-The program is designed primarily for those students who have earned, or will soon earn, their associate’s, bachelor’s or master’s degree in occupational therapy outside of the United States and who feel they could benefit by improving their English language fluency.
+The Summer Occupational Therapy and English (SOTE) program is a four-week continuing education workshop designed for international occupational therapists and/or occupational therapy students who are considering applying to, or have already been admitted to, the Division’s Master’s or Doctoral programs.
+(Students already admitted to the Division’s academic programs may choose to participate in this summer session prior to the start of their fall semester).
+This program will serve as an introduction to occupational science and occupational therapy (OT) practice in the United States and will provide the opportunity for students to strengthen the English proficiency needed to succeed at the graduate level.
+The program is designed primarily for those students who have earned, or will soon earn their Associate’s, Bachelor’s or Master’s degree in occupational therapy outside of the United States and who feel they could benefit from experiencing OT instruction at USC and visiting various clinical settings in southern California.

 - Become familiar with medical and occupational therapy-specific terminology

-- Prepare for the 1-year (MA-I) or 2-year (MA-II) USC master’s degree program by enhancing reading comprehension and research journal article analysis skills
+- Prepare for the USC Master’s (MA-I, MA-II) or Doctoral (OTD, PhD) degree programs by enhancing reading comprehension and research journal article analysis skills

-- Network with other international occupational therapy professionals
+- Network with other international occupational therapy professionals, Division faculty members, and Division international alumni

 - OT practice in physical rehabilitation